 From an Idea to a Reality

 Have an idea?
 Check out the Submit your Idea tab!
-Proposals will be due before midnight on the Friday of Fall Break every year.
+Proposals will be due before Thanksgiving Break every year.

 From here, the Sustainability Fund Committee (explained below) receives these proposals and evaluates their feasability, selecting proposals to research further.
 The committee, with your help, should you choose to join, will present the best proposals to an oversight committee made up of faculty and staff and work with them to determine the most feasible options.
 The proposals will then be presented to the SSC as a whole for final approval.
 If the idea is approved by the SSC, then the necessary money is allocated from the Sustainability Fund and the metaphorical (or literal) shovel hits the dirt.

 Questions?
 Email our Financial Director, Ellie Symes: email@example.com

 The Sustainability Fund Committee

 The Sustainability Fund is overseen by the Student Sustainability Council as a whole, and administered by the Sustainability Fund Committee.
 The Sustainability Fund Committee is comprised of the executive committee of the SSC and interested members of the student body.
 7 people sit on the Sustainability Fund Committee, and is composed of 6 undergrad and graduate students (1 from IUSA, 1 from GPSO, and 4 open to all students) and the Financial Director.